ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#LocationPrivacy #ContractTracing #ImmunityCredentials #PublicHealthVsPrivacy.md

 ## Law, Policy & Regulations
 *(Most recent first)*

+** Given EU GDPR and California CPRA, it is very hard to meet those privacy laws and regulatory standards for #LocationPrivacy.**
 * Gray, Stacey; et al (2020, March 25).
 A Closer Look at Location Data: Privacy and Pandemics. [#News #Opinion, Future of Privacy Forum].
   * Retrieved from https://fpf.org/2020/03/25/a-closer-look-at-location-data-privacy-and-pandemics/.
   > ABSTRACT/KEY QUOTE: Typically, we think of location data as having privacy implications when it is precise enough to single out an individual with reasonable specificity...Measuring precise location depends in part on context, such as population density...Recent legislative proposals have attempted to create strict cut-offs (such as an 1,640 foot radius under the U.S. House and Commerce Discussion Draft, or an 1,850 foot radius under the California Privacy Rights Act ballot initiative of 2020).

 **Human Rights, Privacy Law & GPDR expert Elizabeth Renieres ([@hackylawyer](https://twitter.com/hackylawyer) always has great insights on the intersection of privacy technology, the law, and is always one of the first people I go to on these topics:**

 * Renieris, Elizabeth M. (2020, March 23).
 When Privacy Meets a Pandemic. [#Opinion, Medium].
   * Retrieved from https://onezero.medium.com/when-privacy-meets-pandemic-fbf9154f80b3.
   > KEYQUOTE: So, where does this leave us as a privacy community and what is our role in the time of Corona?
 It means that before we debate the particulars of a specific technology or application, before we tweak certain features or functionality to better protect individual privacy, or before we impose certain transparency or accountability measures, we take a step back.
   > Before we concede that a measure is necessary and begin to assess its proportionality, we question that underlying assumption — especially when it’s coming from private companies who stand to gain from it or governments who fear being perceived as lacking control over the situation.
 We apply the age-old tests of legality, necessity, and proportionality — in that order.
 We require concrete evidence that a measure will further specific aims or achieve certain measurable outcomes.
   > If privacy advocates don’t step up and do this, who will?

 * Scott, Mark; Cerulus, Laurens; Kayali, Laura (2020, March 23) Article: Commission tells carriers to hand over mobile data in coronavirus fight
   * Retrieved from https://www.politico.eu/article/european-commission-mobile-phone-data-thierry-breton-coronavirus-covid19/
   > KEYQUOTE: The European Commission on Monday urged Europe's telecoms giants including Deutsche Telekom and Orange to share reams of people's mobile data from across the region to help predict the spread of the coronavirus…called on the companies to hand over anonymized and aggregated data from people’s mobile phones to track how the virus was spreading…The draft plans would allow the Commission — and not the carriers — to manage how the data was used, and give EU officials control over so-called metadata on hundreds of millions of people’s mobile phones.
 That represents a significant step for Brussels as it would make the EU executive liable for any hefty fines if the digital information was hacked or misused.

 * Unknown (2020, March 16).
 Statement by the EDPB Chair on the processing of personal data in the context of the COVID-19 outbreak [#Law #Regulatory, European Data Protection Board].
   * Retrieved from https://edpb.europa.eu/news/news/2020/statement-edpb-chair-processing-personal-data-context-covid-19-outbreak_en.
   > ABSTRACT/KEYQUOTE: The national laws implementing the ePrivacy Directive provide for the principle that the location data can only be used by the operator when they are made anonymous, or with the consent of the individuals...When it is not possible to only process anonymous data, Art.
 15 of the ePrivacy Directive enables the member states to introduce legislative measures pursuing national security and public security.

 * GMSA Public Policy: COVID-19 Privacy Guidelines April 2020 https://www.gsma.com/publicpolicy/resources/covid-19-privacy-guidelines
   > ABSTRACT: The mobile industry recognises the urgency with which governments must act to slow the spread of COVID-19 and the desire of some governments to seek help regarding those efforts.
 At the same time, the mobile industry recognises that the use of mobile network operator data by governments or agencies raises serious privacy concerns.
 These guidelines reflect recommendations on how the mobile industry may maintain trust while responding to those governments and public health agencies that have sought assistance in the fight against COVID-19.

 * Johnston, Anna (2020, March 31).
 Privacy in a pandemic: Keep calm, and remember first principles [#News #Opinion, Salinger Privacy].
   * Retrieved from https://www.salingerprivacy.com.au/2020/03/31/privacy-in-a-pandemic/.
   > KEYQUOTE: Indeed a national committee of all the Australian privacy regulators has been formed to respond to COVID-related proposals with national implications (such as development of a contact tracing tool), and they have reiterated the value of conducting short-form Privacy Impact Assessments on proposed solutions to public health and economic problems, to make sure privacy is considered in the design process.

 * Hernandez, Lorena (2020, January 27).
 Report: Guidelines for public administrations on location privacy - Version 2 [#Law #Regulatory, European Location Interoperability Solutions for e-Government].